Otavie/altschool-2023-photocard/CONTRIBUTING.md

 ## Further Improvement

 We welcome contributions from all AltSchoolers, Class of 2023!
-If you have ideas for improvements or additional features, feel free to fork the repository, make your changes, and submit a pull request.
+If you have ideas for improvements or additional features, feel free to raise an issue.